 Rather than removing the naturally occurring colour from our Pinot Gris, as a true expression of varietal character we choose to retain it in this wine.
-The resultant slight rose-gold hue matches the equally rich and robust fruit characters on the palate, expressing what has been one of the driest vintages on record, leading to fruit-rich wines.
+The resultant rose-gold hue complements the well lifted opulent pear, lychee and white peach aromas and flavours.

 Harvested in the cool of the early morning, Pinot Gris from optimum vineyard sites throughout the Clare Valley was crushed, chilled to 5 degrees and pressed, the pressings separated.
-A cool fermentation ensued for two weeks, allowing maximum lifted varietal fruit expression.
+A cool fermentation for two weeks has produced maximum lifted varietal fruit expression.
 Individual vineyard parcels were cold-filtered with a single pass before carefully blending together.
 The wine has been cold and protein stabilised to industry standards, fined, filtered and immediately bottled under screw cap to encapsulate the flavours and ensure freshness.

 A great food-wine; enjoy while it is young and vibrant, with Asian cuisine, seafood and salads.

 Tim Adams has long been a mainstay of Aussie Gris, and this is as accurate and delightful as it comes.
 Pure pear and rose water in a succulent, spicy fleshy style that exemplifies Gris.
 The bright acidity of this cool season, a glint of residual sweetness and uber-fine tuned phenolic texture are masterfully united on a long and friendly finish.

 Needless to say, the 2021 vintage in the Clare Valley is proving special for more than just riesling.
 We are seeing some very fine pinot gris, few with more flavour than this example.
 Harvested from dry-grown selected sites, the grapes were crushed, chilled (5°C), pressed, with the pressings separated, then a two-week fermentation.